jahnavi-vadlamudi/SO-Tag-Prediction/Report/SOTagPrediction_Report.md

 #### Split the dataset into a training, testing

 In order to train our model and evaluate it, it’s important to split the data into training, validation and testing datasets.
 We will train the model on a training set, and tune the model using GridSearch Crossvalidation.
 Finally we will measure the ability of our model to generalize by testing our model on the testing dataset.

+#### Featurization of data

+We will use TF-IDF vectorization to represent our words into vectors.
+TF-IDF is an information retrieval technique that weighs a term's frequency(TF) and its inverse document frequency (IDF).
+Each word or term has its respective TF and IDF score.
+The product of the TF and IDF scores of a term is called the TF-IDF weight of that term.

+The TF-IDF algorithm is used to weigh a keyword in any content and assign the importance to that keyword based on the number of times it appears in the document.
+More importantly, it checks how relevant the keyword is throughout the web, which is referred to as corpus.

+For a term t in a document d, the weight Wt,d of term t in document d is given by: